Learning Causal Representations from General Environments: Identifiability and Intrinsic Ambiguity: Preliminaries

-A line of recent works have established such form of identifiability guarantees, assuming access to single-node hard interventions \citep{seigal2022linear,von2023nonparametric,varici2023general}.
+A line of recent works show that the ground-truth model can be identified up to these ambiguities in various settings, assuming access to single-node hard interventions \citep{seigal2022linear,von2023nonparametric,varici2023general}.
 On the other hand, some weaker notions of identifiability have also been proposed and studied in the literature \citep{seigal2022linear,varici2023score,liang2023causal} for single-node soft interventions.
 Here, we provide a generic definition of single-node soft interventions that we will rely on in this paper.

 \begin{definition} We say that a collection of environments $\hat{\mathfrak{E}}$ is a set of (soft) interventions on a subset of latent variables $\vz_i, i\in S$ if $\forall i\in[d]$, $\forall E_1, E_2 \in \hat{\mathfrak{E}}, E_1 \neq E_2$, we have $p_i^{E_1}=p_i^{E_2} \Leftrightarrow i\notin S$ (the notation $p_i^E$ comes from \Cref{eq:generate-z}).
 Equivalently, we write $\I_{\vz}^{\hat{\mathfrak{E}}} = S$. \end{definition}